4ms/coremodule-template/README.md

 When you add a new module, you'll also need to add it to the init() functions in plugin-vcv.cc and plugin-mm.cc.
 Copy the examples, and make sure to `#include` the core .hh file.

-The final place you need to edit to add a new module is in plugin.json and plugin-mm.json.
+You alos need to edit to add a new module is in plugin.json and plugin-mm.json.

+And finally, the faceplate and component artwork needs to be present for both projects.

 In summary, here are all the places where a new module needs to be added:
 - Create `src/modules/core/NewModule.cc` to define your module's core